 A change to the pre-selected MC service user profile while the MC service user is receiving MC service does not have any effect on the active MC service user profile, however, the change will be applied at the next MC service authorization.

-Editor's note: Specifying pre-selected MC service user profile specific to each UE associated with an MC service user is FFS.
+NOTE 2: Specifying a pre-selected MC service user profile specific to each UE associated with an MC service user is out of scope of the present document.